 - Affiliated to the Kathmandu University, Dhulikhel, Nepal

 - Accorded recognition by the Nepal Medical Council

 - Listed in the 7th Edition of the WHO Directory of Medical Schools

-- Recognized by the British Columbia Student Assistance Program (BCSAP), Ontario Student Assistance Program (OSAP), Canada and many other such recognitions/listings on as and when basis
+- Recognized by the British Columbia Student Assistance Program (BCSAP), Ontario Student Assistance Program (OSAP), Canada and many other such recognitions/listings on as and when the basis

 As the college is listed in the 7th edition of the WHO’s World Directory of Accredited Medical Schools, the International Medical Education Directory of Educational Commission for Foreign Medical Graduates (ECFMG), which holds the United States Medical Licensing Examinations, recognizes the MBBS degree awarded by MCOMS.

-Established in 1994, first batch graduated in 1999.
+Established in 1994, the first batch graduated in 1999.
 Since then every year one/two batches have graduated.
 Most of the students have passed their postgraduate entrance exams / various international exams i.e., Medical Council Exams of USA (USMLE), UK (PLAB), Australia, South Africa and Sri Lanka (Act XVI / ERPM) with commendable scores.

 Admission Process of